distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 c.AddFile(fileMetadata, "/path/on/cloud", "/local/file")
 ```

-#### 3.3.2.
+#### 3.2.
 File Chunking

 We have decided to split each file into a number of chunks.
 This way we distribute parts of the file to the cloud instead of the entire file.

 This could easily allow for updating only the part of a file that changed, reducing message sizes, etc.

-#### 3.3.3.
-API for Web Client
+#### 3.3.
+Web and Mobile Clients

-In contrast to the initial design, we have decided to implement the web application as part of the node software.
+We have decided to implement the web application as part of the node software (as opposed to a separate program, communicating with the cloud via our own protocol).
 The web application could be easily enabled, turning the node software into a web server as well.

 The reason for this is because the communications between the web application and the cloud will be simplified and speeded up.
 Since the web application is running on the same program (same address space) as the node software, web responses can query the cloud immediatelly.
 We also do not need to write an additional communications layer between the web application and the cloud.

+In contrast to the initial design, we have decided that the web client will supersede the mobile client (mobile application).
+Thus, the website is designed to be mobile friendly.
+We made this decision due to time constraints.
+However, because the web SPA is written in React.js, it could be argued that making a React Native mobile app will not take as much time if more development time was available.

+#### 3.4.
+Compression Layer

+As part of the initial design we have indicated that we will have a compression layer that will compress files on the client side before we store them on the cloud.
+We have decided against having this layer for performance and extensibility reasons.
+If we do compression, in the future we will not be able to implement a possible real-time streaming feature (as compression has significant performance overhead).
+Moreover with compression in the future we will not be able to do implement efficient file update (only updating chunks of a file that changed).

 ## 4. Problems and Solutions
 <!-- This section should include a description of any major problems encountered during the design and implementation of the system and the actions that were taken to resolve them. -->